 4. Don’t spread germs.
 Speaking of germs, when you don’t feel well, take extra precautions to wipe down phones and keyboards after you use them.
 And, respectfully decline to shake hands.
 People will not be offended by your consideration for their well-being.

 5. Offer to work from home.
 If you’re able to participate in a phone meeting, or answer emails from home, take advantage of the opportunity.
 Even if it’s for only a couple of days.
 It could help you recover and keep the flu from spreading around the office.

 6. Take care of yourself and your family.

 None of us like being sick.
 Or calling-in sick.
 So, when you feel those flu symptoms coming on, don’t dismiss them.
 Find ways to mitigate the situation so you can focus on taking care of yourself.

-While it’s possible you’ll still get the flu, maybe you’ll bounce back sooner than if you ignore all the signs.
+While it’s possible you’ll still get the flu or even COVID-19, maybe you’ll bounce back sooner than if you ignore all the signs.
 It’s also possible that your office mates won’t get sick – and they will be very happy about that!